Advantage of vertical communication

 Disadvantage or demerits of vertical communication

-Though organizations enjoy much advantage from vertical pattern of communication, it is not free from limitations.
+Though organizations enjoy many advantages from vertical pattern of communication, it is not free from limitations.
 Its major drawbacks or limitations are listed below:

 - Ineffective communication: In many cases, vertical communication becomes ineffective as the sender and the receiver differ in their respective positions or designations.
 Due to difference in the status or position of the communications, smooth flow of information is blocked and communication becomes ineffective.